Purdue Undergrad Research Pitch Competition

-The pitch competition is open to any currently enrolled Purdue undergraduate involved in research or creative endeavor in any major and discipline.
-Your work can be an independent project or a working with a research mentor.
+The pitch competition is open to any currently enrolled Purdue University - West Lafayette undergraduate involved in research or creative endeavor in any major and discipline.
+Your work can be an independent project or one working with a research mentor.

 How do I enter?

-- Although the live event allows one PowerPoint slide, your YouTube recording does not need to include the slide.
+- The live event allows one PowerPoint slide, but your YouTube recording does not need to include the slide.

-- Send the link to your research pitch via the provided Qualtrics form with additional information to create the social media post
+- Send the link to your research pitch via the Qualtrics form with additional information to create the social media post.